RubyLearning/blog/content/post/2007/01/20/setting-up-an-it-company-in-india.md

 ---
-title: "Setting Up An IT Company In India"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-01-20"
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-01-20
+layout: post
+title: Setting Up An IT Company In India
 ---

 Now-a-days many small (20-40 people) sized companies working with **Ruby on Rails** in the US and Australia are planning to set-up their own software units in Pune, India.<!--more-->